GuilhermeRossato/Sensor-Tracker-App/README.md

 The backend (Node + Express) folder structure is divided in these folders:

 - Controllers: App route handlers and Business Logic
-- Utils: Utility and globally-acessible helper functions
+- Utils: Utility and globally-acessible helper functions (for backend only)
 - Middlewares: Process requests, filtering them before routing
 - Models: Schemas and middleware between the application and the database
 - Routes: Define routes and connections for http methods